A Complete Streets Design

 The downtown streets adjacent to the Commons were transformed into a safe multi-modal trail system that separates people from vehicles.
 It connects diverse neighborhoods along its path and promotes active transportation, economic development and health.

-The greenway accommodates pedestrians and cyclists, offering over 22 continuous miles of safe paths by connecting to the larger regional trail network.
+The 2.2-mile greenway accommodates pedestrians and cyclists, offering over 22 continuous miles of safe paths by connecting to the larger regional trail network.
 Complete Streets and mobility enhancements included closing critical gaps in trail and pedestrian infrastructure, separating bike infrastructure from vehicles, providing safe access to transit facilities, enhanced crossings, intersection safety, corridor safety improvements and traffic calming features.

 Introducing Environmental Benefits